Skip to main content

 developerCertificatePasswordThe password to use to retrieve the private key of the developer certificate.

-developerDiskLocationThe path to the directory which stores the Developer Disks images.
+developerDiskLocationThe path to the directory which stores the developer disk images (see Developer Disk Images for details on obtaining developer disk images).

 • A VNC server at port 5900